Aung San Suu Kyi

-Aung San Suu Kyi (Note: /aʊŋ sɑːn suː tʃiː/; /my/) (born 19 June 1945) is a Burmese politician, diplomat, author, and political activist.
-She was awarded the 1991 Nobel Peace Prize.
-She served as State Counsellor of Myanmar and Minister of Foreign Affairs from 2016 to 2021.
+Aung San Suu Kyi (Note: /aʊŋ sɑːn suː tʃiː/; /my/) (born 19 June 1945) is a Burmese politician, diplomat, and author who served as State Counsellor of Myanmar and Union Minister of Foreign Affairs from 2016 to 2021.
 She has served as the general secretary of the National League for Democracy (NLD) since the party's founding in 1988 and was registered as its chairperson while it was a legal party from 2011 to 2023.
 She played a vital role in Myanmar's transition from military junta to partial democracy in the 2010s.
 She has been widely described as the de facto leader of Myanmar from 2016 to 2021.
+She was awarded the 1991 Nobel Peace Prize.

 The youngest daughter of Aung San, Father of the Nation of modern-day Myanmar, and Khin Kyi, Aung San Suu Kyi was born in Rangoon, British Burma.
-After graduating from the University of Delhi in 1964 and St Hugh's College, Oxford in 1968, she worked at the United Nations for three years.
+After graduating from the University of Delhi in 1964 and St Hugh's College, Oxford, in 1968, she worked at the United Nations for three years.
 She married Michael Aris in 1972, with whom she had two children.
 Aung San Suu Kyi rose to prominence in the 8888 Uprising of 8 August 1988 and became the General Secretary of the NLD, which she had newly formed with the help of several retired army officials who criticised the military junta.
-In the 1990 general election, NLD won 81% of the seats in Parliament, but the results were nullified, as the State Peace and Development Council (SPDC), the military government, refused to hand over power, resulting in an international outcry.
+In the 1990 general election, the NLD won 81% of the seats in Parliament.
+Still, the results were nullified, as the State Peace and Development Council (SPDC), the military government, refused to hand over power, resulting in an international outcry.
 She had been detained before the elections and remained under house arrest for almost 15 of the 21 years from 1989 to 2010, becoming one of the world's most prominent political prisoners.
 In 1999, Time magazine named her one of the "Children of Gandhi" and his spiritual heir to nonviolence.
 She survived an assassination attempt in the 2003 Depayin massacre when at least 70 people associated with the NLD were killed.